AnthonyJNgo/googlepageproject/README.md

 divs and styling more with css.
 As of now I feel that I've learned a majority of what I could from this project so I'm moving on to basic
 JS, however, I do plan to come back and make this much nicer.
 I'm not sure "carbon copy google homepage" is exactly an eye catcher on a resume, but it's good practice.

+The project can be viewed live @: https://anthonyjngo.github.io/googlepageproject/